Power Windows - Detailed Feature Explained | V3Cars

 How Do Power Windows Work?

 You can find the switches for power windows on each door armrest.
-Some cars have the switches on the dashboard or the centre console between the front seats.
+Some cars have switches on the dashboard or the center console between the front seats.
 Flicking the switch up and down closes and opens the particular window, respectively.
 In each door, there’s an electric motor to roll the window pane up or down.

 These motors consume quite a bit of power.
 So, frequently opening and closing the windows can drain the battery.
-If you don’t drive your car often, then it’s even more important for you to minimise the use of power windows as your battery is not getting charged enough from the engine’s alternator.
+If you don’t drive your car often, then it’s even more important for you to minimize the use of power windows as your battery is not getting charged enough from the engine’s alternator.

 How Expensive Is It To Repair Or Replace Power Windows?

 The cost of repairing or replacing power windows depends on the extent of the damage.
 Replacing a broken motor, cable pulley, or faulty switch typically costs between Rs.
 300 to Rs.
 3,000 depending on the manufacturer.
 The typical cost for a window motor replacement for a mass-market car like the Hyundai Grand i10 Nios is around Rs.
 2,000.
 The window regulator assembly for each door costs between Rs.
 450 to Rs.
 800, while the main control panel for the power windows costs up to Rs.
 2,000 for most mass-market cars.
 Individual switches for each door cost between Rs.
 250 to Rs.
 500 depending on the manufacturer.